 Actually, that is slightly misleading.
 The real reason is “no shoes“.

 If you know me, you know that I am the kind of guy who likes to think ahead.
-If possible, always be prepared.
+If possible, look at the future and always be prepared.
 This wasn’t my first obstacle race, and I wanted to make sure that everything went well, including my shoes.
 So I tied them tight.
 Not tight enough, apparently. 🙁

 If you notice these two pictures, you’ll spot the difference: